excelasaph/Predicting-Road-Crash-Severity-in-Nigeria-Using-ML-Optimization-Techniques/README.md

 - It implements optimized ML models (SVM, XGBoost) and neural networks with regularization to predict severity, addressing class imbalance with SMOTE.
 - The goal is to improve FRSC interventions, aligning with Nigeria’s National Road Safety Strategy II.

-**Project Scope:** I first started out with cleaning and engineering this data into 8 percentage-based features (e.g., `SPV_PCT` for speeding), addressing a severe 477:4 class imbalance with SMOTE, and developing a suite of machine learning models—Support Vector Machines (SVM), XGBoost, and neural networks with regularization.
+**Project Scope:** I first started out with cleaning and engineering this data into 8 percentage-based features (e.g., `SPV_PCT` for speeding), addressing a severe 477:4 class imbalance with SMOTE, and developing a suite of machine learning models like Support Vector Machines (SVM), XGBoost, and neural networks with regularization.

 ## Project Structure